 - Arrange on a parchment- or Silpat-lined baking sheet about an inch apart.

-- Brush tops with buttermilk and bake in the center of a 425F for about 10 minutes, or until deep golden brown on top.
+- Brush tops with buttermilk and bake for about 10 minutes, or until deep golden brown on top.
 If your oven bakes unevenly, rotate the pan after 5 minutes.